-"Funding Restrictions: Partnership/cooperative agreement funds may not be used to:
+"Funding Restrictions: Partnership/cooperative agreement funds may not be used to: a.
+Plan, repair, rehabilitate, acquire, or construct a building or facility including a processing facility;

-- a.
-Plan, repair, rehabilitate, acquire, or construct a building or facility including a processing facility; - b.
+- b.
 Purchase, rent, or install fixed equipment; - c.
 Repair or maintain privately owned vehicles; - d.
 Pay for the preparation of the partnership or cooperative agreement application; - e.
 Fund political activities; - f.
-Pay costs incurred prior to receiving a partnership or cooperative agreement; - g.
+Fund alcohol, food, beverage or entertainment; - g.
+Pay costs incurred prior to receiving a partnership or cooperative agreement; - h.
 Fund any activities prohibited in 7 CFR Parts 3015 and 3019, as applicable."